The differences between aged care and the NDIS

 You’ll continue to have NDIS supports while you explore other options.

-If you are under 65 years, currently living in residential aged care, and want to stay where you are, that’s okay.
+It’s okay if you’re under 65 years, currently living in residential aged care and want to stay where you are.
 You can still access your plan for NDIS supports.
 There are some aged care costs you can’t use your NDIS funding for.
 This includes the daily care fee for meals, cleaning and heating.

 It’s important to connect with us as early as possible if you or someone you know is a young person at risk of entering residential aged care.
-Please contact our specialist aged care team by emailing [email protected].
+Contact our specialist aged care team by emailing [email protected].

 How long it takes to move out of residential care